Current Disney Travel

 Solo with a Baby Traveling Tip: If you choose to bring a stroller with you, roll it right up to the entrance of the plane and the stewards will store it for you.

 One of the fabulous benefits of staying at a Disney World resort hotel is complimentary use of Magical Express.
 This is bus transportation that will take you from Orlando Airport directly to the front entrance of your Disney World resort.
 Babies can lap sit just like on the plane.
 If you have a car seat they will not allow it on the bus, it will be stored underneath the bus with carry on luggage.

 Solo Traveling Tip: If staying off-site at a non-Disney resort hotel and unable to use Magical Express, bring a car seat from home for baby.
-Services like Uber and Lyft do offer car seats in some vehicles but they aren’t rear-facing seats for babies under 2.
+Ride share services like Uber and Lyft do offer car seats in some vehicles but they often aren’t rear-facing seats for babies under 2.

 9. Transportation on Disney Property

 Once on Disney property you’ll be able to get to and from your hotel to the parks and Disney Springs via transportation buses, monorail system and friendship boats.
 You’ll be in charge of carrying your baby, folding and carrying your own stroller and handling your own bags so consider this when packing for a day in the parks.

 If you find yourself in need of help, ask someone standing in line with you for assistance.
 In my case, I always had someone asking me if I would like help or they’d even swoop in and grab my stroller to put it on the bus for me!